raspberrypilearning/lego-robot-face/en/step_2.md

 --- task ---

-Find **at least ** 5 objects (or images) that your camera can recognise reliably - you'll need them for your machine learning model!
+Find **at least** 5 objects (or images) that your camera can recognise reliably - you'll need them for your machine learning model.

 --- /task ---

-In the next step, we will use emoji to create different expressions for your robot face, and link these faces to your five objects or images.

 --- save ---